Where Can You Buy A Ferret In California

 Ferret Rescues and Shelters

 Ferret rescues and shelters play a vital role in providing homes for unwanted or abandoned ferrets.
-These organizations often work closely with the CDFW to ensure that all ferrets are properly sterilized and that potential adopters meet all legal requirements.
+These organizations often work closely with the CDFW to check that all ferrets are properly sterilized and that potential adopters meet all legal requirements.
 Adopting a ferret from a rescue or shelter is a responsible way to provide a loving home for an animal in need.

 Current Trends and Latest Developments